On this page

 - use collection systems and sustainable choices such as composting food waste and feeding scraps to animals.

 Surplus meals are lunches left over at the end of lunch service.
-The number of meals required each day changes according to attendance.
-We expect suppliers to respond to feedback and adjust menus accordingly.
+Daily meal numbers vary with attendance, so suppliers must respond to feedback and adjust menus accordingly.
+We allow a reasonable surplus margin to ensure every student receives a meal.

 Our impact – School Lunch Collective